Njmcq/iCloud-Control/README.md

 This can be accomplished by selecting files in the Finder, control- or right-clicking the selection, and selecting **Remove Download**.
 In a selection of files with both local and non-local files, you can hold the **Option** key in the menu to bring up the same action.

 ### Download selected item:
-This is available through the same control- or right-click method as the **Remove selected item locally** option.
+This is available through the same Control- or right-click method as the **Remove selected item locally** option.

 ### Publish public link:
-This can be achieved through the **Share** option in the control-click menu.
+This can be achieved through the **Share** option on macOS Ventura and later, and the **Share File** option in macOS Monterey and older, through the Control-click menu.

+#### In macOS Ventura and later:
+Select **Collaborate** from the menu, and choose **Anyone with the link can edit** below it (this is a little difficult to see, but it should bring up additional sharing options.
+Choose **Anyone with the link** and manage permissions as you wish.
+Then select **Invite with Link** in the Sharing options.
+This will copy the public link to your clipboard.
+#### In macOS Monterey and older:
+Once **Share File** has been selected, a new window will appear.
+Select **Copy Link**, and adjust the settings to **Anyone with the link can edit**.
+Manage your preferred permission settings and press **Share** when you are done.
+This will copy the public link to your clipboard.

 ### Exclude selected item from iCloud:
 Go to the Finder item in the menu bar, and select Settings (or Preferences on older versions of macOS).
 In the Advanced panel, enable **Show all filename extensions**.
 Then, with the files you wish to exclude, go to rename the file and add **.nosync** to the end of the filename.